Products

 What is a double lock system?

 The best way to safeguard your retirement income from inflation is to plan ahead and make additional contributions to your pension pot.
-Also consider investing in securities that promise good risk-adjusted returns.
+Also, consider investing in securities that promise good risk-adjusted returns.

 Here are five ways to do this:

-Contribute more to your pension fund than the minimum auto-enrolment limit of 5%.
+• Contribute more to your pension fund than the minimum auto-enrolment limit of 5%.

-Make one-off lump sum payments into your pension fund.
+• Make one-off lump sum payments into your pension fund.

-Speak with your employer on ways to maximise your pensionable earnings.
+• Speak with your employer on ways to maximise your pensionable earnings.

-As an employer, you can contribute more to an employee’s pension fund than the required auto-enrolment minimum (3% of pensionable earnings).
+If you’re an employer, you can contribute more to an employee’s pension fund than the required auto-enrolment minimum (3% of pensionable earnings).

-This is where Yonder can help.
+This is where Kota can help.

-Yonder is a digital pension platform that lets you offer a workplace pension scheme to your UK team without the burden of brokerage and administrative costs.
+Kota is a digital pension platform that lets you offer a workplace pension scheme to your UK team without the burden of brokerage and administrative costs.

 We’ve partnered with Smart Pension, a trusted pension provider in the UK, to help employers set up and manage pensions compliantly from anywhere in the world.

-With Yonder, you can:
+With Kota, you can:

-Contribute the required auto-enrolment minimum of 3% or even up to 8%.
+• Contribute the required auto-enrolment minimum of 3% or even up to 8%.

-Assess and re-enrol employees with ease every three years.
+• Assess and re-enrol employees with ease every three years.

 An individual savings account is a tax-efficient way to save and withdraw money.
 It allows you to save up to £20,000 per year in cash or investments.

-This approach increases your monthly pension payments and fortifies your income against the erosive effects of inflation.
+This approach increases your monthly pension payments and fortifies your income against the erosive effects of high inflation.

 A salary sacrifice scheme lets you reduce your take-home salary and instead put the amount into your pension fund (or other non-cash benefits).